Vector State¶

 - Your ViewModel class implements the

-interface along with itsinitialState
+VectorViewModelFactoryinterface along with itsinitialStatemethod

 This is to ensure that we can create an instance of your state class automatically.